docker/docs/content/security/for-admins/hardened-desktop/settings-management/json-file-configure.md

 ### Step two: Configure the settings you want to lock in

->**Note**
+> [!NOTE]
 >
->Some of the configuration parameters only apply to Windows.
+> Some of the configuration parameters are platform specific.
 This is highlighted in the table below.

 The `admin-settings.json` file requires a nested list of configuration parameters, each of which must contain the  `locked` parameter.
 You can add or remove configuration parameters as per your requirements.